andreypopp/react-app-express/README.md

 and edit `client.js` or `server.js` in your favourite text editor or IDE.
 Code will be automatically rebuilt after you made some changes.

+The code size when minified and gzipped is pretty small:

+    % NODE_ENV=production browserify -r ./client.js:./app -t reactify \
+      | uglifyjs -cm \
+      | gzip \
+      | wc -c
+    29270

+It's slightly more than 29KB.

 [1]: https://github.com/andreypopp/react-app-controller
 [2]: https://github.com/andreypopp/react-app-middleware
 [3]: http://expressjs.com